chryswoods/siremol.org/chryswoods.com/python_and_data/README.md

 Computing Research Centre at the University of Bristol.
 They have extensive experience of using Python for data analysis in real research contexts.

+## Feedback Survey

+Please complete the [short feedback survey](survey.md) once you have attended the workshop.

 ***

 This workshop is being organised by the